awsdocs/iam-user-guide/doc_source/best-practices.md

 **Note**
 Before you set permissions for individual IAM users, though, see the next point about groups\.

-## Use AWS Defined Policies to Assign Permissions Whenever Possible<a name="bp-use-aws-defined-policies"></a>

-We recommend that you use the managed policies that are created and maintained by AWS to grant permissions whenever possible\.
-A key advantage of using these policies is that they are maintained and updated by AWS as new services or new APIs are introduced\.

-AWS\-managed policies are designed to support common tasks\.
-They typically provide access to a single service or a limited set of actions\.
-For more information about AWS managed policies, see [AWS Managed Policies](access_policies_managed-vs-inline.md#aws-managed-policies)\.

-AWS managed policies for job functions can span multiple services and align with common job functions in the IT industry\.
-For a list and descriptions of job function policies, see [AWS Managed Policies for Job Functions](access_policies_job-functions.md)\.

 ## Use Groups to Assign Permissions to IAM Users<a name="use-groups-for-permissions"></a>

 Instead of defining permissions for individual IAM users, it's usually more convenient to create groups that relate to job functions \(administrators, developers, accounting, etc\.\)\.
 Next, define the relevant permissions for each group\.
 Finally, assign IAM users to those groups\.
 All the users in an IAM group inherit the permissions assigned to the group\.
 That way, you can make changes for everyone in a group in just one place\.
 As people move around in your company, you can simply change what IAM group their IAM user belongs to\.